–submitted by Larry Larrabee; photo by Mike Engelberger

 Mr. Stauss also explained how easily laptop cameras and microphones can be hijacked and used as listening and recording devices for the purposes of spying on unsuspecting users.

-The presentation concluded with an invitation for questions, most of which related to how individuals and organizations could protect themselves from the likes of Robert Stauss, a good, white hat, hacker.
+The presentation concluded with an invitation for questions, most of which related to how individuals and organizations could protect themselves from the likes of Soren Stauss, a good, white hat, hacker.
 In keeping with Halloween next Tuesday, his presentation was really very scary.

 If you missed our meeting this week, you can watch the video here.